gorenje/millieons.org/w/lost-luggage.md

 title: Lost Luggage
 ---

-## Is opening and filming the contents of others lost luggage an immoral act?
+## Is opening and filming lost luggage a morally defensible act?

 Purchasing lost luggage at airports and opening their contents on [YouTube (german)](https://www.youtube.com/watch?v=zRlnhmv8RgY) has become a thing.
 Judging by the amount of advertising, the voyeurs of this world enjoy watching this stuff.
 (And yes, watching other people opening the luggage of third parties is, to a certain extent, voyeurism.)